mathisbot/raytracing/README.md

 ## Performances

-I managed to run a smooth 120 fps at minimum with 10 rays per pixel and 5 max bounce in the scene shown in the screenshots (1280x720), with an AMD Radeon RX 7900 XTX.
+I managed to run a smooth 120 fps on average with 10 rays per pixel and 6 bounces in the scene shown in the screenshots (1024x720), with an AMD Radeon RX 7900 XTX.

-Because of the BVH-based collision detection, performances can drop depending on how big is the model on your screen.
+Note that because of the BVH-based collision detection, performances can drop depending on how big is the model on your screen.
+I still managed to run a minimum of 60 fps, even when staying very to close to the most densely populated regions of the models.

 ## Screenshots